 x, the expansion is wrapped into a type ascription

 Tis the declared return type of the blackbox macro with type arguments and path dependencies applied in consistency with the particular macro application being expanded.
 This invalidates blackbox macros as an implementation vehicle of type providers.

 Whitebox def macros work exactly like def macros used to work in Scala 2.10.
-No restrictions of any kind get applied, so everything that could be done with macros in 2.10 should be possible in 2.11.blog comments powered by Disqus
+No restrictions of any kind get applied, so everything that could be done with macros in 2.10 should be possible in 2.11 and 2.12.blog comments powered by Disqus